Selenium in biology: Human reproductive system

 Abnormally high or low levels of dietary selenium can have an adverse effect on sperm quality, with a consequent lowering of fertility.

-COVID-19

-During the COVID-19 pandemic, some studies tried to correlate between selenium plasma level and severity of COVID-19 cases.

-One study done on 33 patients concluded that low plasma selenium levels were correlated with a high mortality rate among COVID-19 patients.
-However, the median age of deaths in this study was 89 years old; in contrast, survivors' median age was 69 years old, and the study stated that the causality remains unknown.

-On the other hand, another study revealed that the mean selenium plasma level was within the normal range among all included COVID-19 patients; however, the mean selenium plasma level was elevated among severe cases of COVID-19.
-This study concluded that there was a significant elevation of selenium serum level among severe cases compared to non-severe cases of COVID-19, and could be correlated with the disease severity.

 Mercury poisoning

 Selenium has a protective effect towards mercury toxicity.
 Mercury binds to selenium with high affinity, so this metal can inhibit selenium-dependent enzymes.
-However, increased selenium intake can preserve the enzyme activities, reducing the adverse effects caused by mercury exposition.
+However, increased selenium intake can preserve the enzyme activities, reducing the adverse effects caused by mercury exposure.

-Evolution in biology and biosynthetic considerations

-Selenium is incorporated into several prokaryotic selenoprotein families in bacteria, archaea, and eukaryotes as selenocysteine, where selenoprotein peroxiredoxins protect bacterial and eukaryotic cells against oxidative damage.
+Evolution

+Origin of selenoproteins

+From about three billion years ago, prokaryotics evolved selenoprotein families centering around the selenocysteine machinery.
+Several selenoprotein families are known in bacteria, archaea, and eukaryotes, invariably owing to the presence of selenocysteine.
+They protect their host cells from oxidative damage.
+Selenium enzymes are involved in utilization of the small reducing molecules glutathione and thioredoxin, common intracellular antioxidants and redox partners.

 Selenoprotein families of GSH-Px and the deiodinases of eukaryotic cells seem to have a bacterial phylogenetic origin.
-The selenocysteine-containing form occurs in species as diverse as green algae, diatoms, sea urchin, fish and chicken.
-Selenium enzymes are involved in utilization of the small reducing molecules glutathione and thioredoxin.
+The selenocysteine-containing form occurs in species as diverse as green algae, diatoms, sea urchins, fish, and chickens.